 Difference Between Archaea and Bacteria: Overview, Similarities & Differences

 Bacteria and archaea are single-celled organisms called prokaryotes.
 Both of them are differentiated by structure, genetics, and metabolism.
 At the ecosystem level, they share decisive roles as decomposers, symbionts, and pathogens.
-Therefore, knowing the differences between Archaea and Bacteria is crucial for understanding kingdoms, evolutionary history, and ecological dynamics to identify their enormous potential for biotechnology and medicine.
-Along with the structural, genetic, and metabolic differences, this paper discusses their diverse strategies - startlingly different - from their ambient conditions to their meaning within a universal context of microbial life.
+Therefore, knowing the differences between Archaea and Bacteria is important for understanding kingdoms, evolutionary history, and ecological dynamics to identify their potential for biotechnology and medicine.

 • It possesses a unique type of cell membrane lipid called ether-linked phospholipid, unlike the Bacteria that have ester-linked phospholipid.